10

 I photograph elopements for people who want to honour their love through a meaningful experience and memories that last for a lifetime.

-While the world keeps moving fast, these landscapes stay exactly as they’ve been for centuries.
-Out here, convenience doesn’t matter.
-The journey matters.
+The north has always felt different to me.
+While the world keeps moving faster, these landscapes stay exactly as they've been for centuries.
+Out here, convenience doesn't matter.
+Getting somewhere quickly doesn't matter.
+It's the journey itself that's worth it.

 Norway has an indescribable way of focusing everything on what truly matters.